Condla/hdp-administration/README.md

 # HDP Playbook

-This is an Ansible playbook that does (or will do) the following things:
+This is an Ansible playbook that does the following things:

 * Create a number of EC2 instances based on the ```hdp-instances``` role.
 * Bootstrap these nodes for a Hadoop installation based on the ```hadoop-bootstrap``` role.